knpuniversity/rest/knpu/post.rst

 POST: Creation, Location Header and 201
 =======================================

-In reality, we're going to pass some programmer details up to the server.
-In REST-speak, we're passing a representation of a programmer, which can be done in a number of different formats.
+Once the POST endpoint works, the client will send programmer details to the server.
+In REST-speak, it will send a representation of a programmer, which can be done in a bunch of different ways.
 It's invisible to us, but HTML forms do this by sending data in a format called ``application/x-www-form-urlencoded``:

 .. code-block:: text